jss367/jss367.github.io/_posts/2020-01-31-Path-Problems.md

 `echo $Env:PATH`

-On a Mac/Linux, you would be able to
+On a Mac or Linux, including Windows Subsystem for Linux, you can do

 `echo $PATH`

-This also works on Windows Subsystem for Linux

 ## VSCode